hanifmaleki/social-media-dashboard/README.md

 ## Functional Requirements and Notes

-Light/Dark Mode toggle
+Light/Dark Mode toggle -- takes system pref by default, but can overwrite with toggle
 - What HTML Markup
-- Switching between light/dark mode via JS
+- Switching between light/dark mode via JS and prefers-color-schemev
 - Three option toggle: dark/ light/ no preference

 CSS Variables

-prefers-color-scheme

 Accessibility
 - Use correct heading tasks